DuaneBarker/DuaneBarker/README.md

 - 👋 Hi, I’m @DuaneBarker
-- 👀 I’m interested in develop mi coding skills.
+- 👀 I’m interested in develop my coding skills.
 - 🌱 I’m currently learning T-SQL on SSMS and SSIS packages for DB Management.
 - 💞️ I’m looking to collaborate on anything that I can suport with.
 - 📫 How to reach me: